-- Add creme fraiche (sour cream) and seasonings to your liking!
+- Add creme fraiche (or sour cream) and seasonings to your liking!

-Emerald Green estimates that it costs $5.50 to make, but my estimate is much lower, at $2.00 tops.
+It’s super budget-friendly!
+I estimate it costs $2.00 tops for the whole pot.
 Making your own chicken stock helps this number stay low-low-low!
 It makes enough to feed four adults well plus leftovers for at least another meal.